|Nutrition Facts (per serving)|

 - Leftover hand pies can be kept in an airtight container at room temperature for up to two days.

 - To freeze the pies after baking, let them cool completely.
-Add to an airtight container or freezer bag and freeze for up to 2 months.
+Add to an airtight container or freezer bag and freeze for up to two months.
 Defrost in the fridge before enjoying.